Weeks:

 listed above

-- Plato's story of the Cave in Book
+- Plato's Cave story in Book VII of The

 Study Questions: